Cray-HPE/docs-csm/operations/network/management_network/bican_support_matrix.md

 ### External and edge networks

 * Customer Management Network (CMN) \- Provides customer access from the site to the system for administrators.
 * Customer Access Network (CAN) or Customer High Speed Network (CHN) provide:
-  * Customer access from the site to the System for job control and jobs data movement.
+  * Customer access from the site to the system for job control and jobs data movement.
-* Access from the System to the Site for network services like DNS, LDAP, etc...
+  * Access from the system to the site for network services like DNS, LDAP, etc.

-## Supported Configurations
+## Supported configurations

 ### Option A: CMN + CAN (Management Network only - Layer 2 separation)